- Gary Dolowich

 Functional Medicine, Apex Institute, Five Branches Institute of Acupuncture, East Asian Traditional Medicine, Hokkaido University.

-MTCM, Five Branches University, Ph.D.
-Applied Mathematics, University of California, Davis.
-Dr. Cheung has been studying I-Ching since 1986, and he has been teaching I-Ching and related subjects at the School of Yimutology, a non-profit organization in Oakland, CA that was founded by him in 2006.
+Dr. Cheung received his Ph.D. in Applied Mathematics, University of California, Davis.
+He has been studying I-Ching since 1986, and he has been teaching I-Ching and related subjects at the School of Yimutology, a non-profit organization in Oakland, CA that was founded by him in 2006.
+He also obtained his MTCM degree from Five Branches University.
+He teaches I-Ching, Chinese History and Philosophy in Five Branches University under the DAOM and DTCM/MTCM programs

 Dr. Chu specializes in the Master Tung painless Acupuncture methods in which he effectively treats pain and a wide variety of allergy and auto-immune diseases such as hives, eczema, allergic rhinitis, conjunctivitis, food allergies, asthma, and rheumatoid arthritis.